kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Tags			2014 anemone
 Latin			Heteractis magnifica with Amphiprion perideraion Description		The previous name for this anemone was the Ritteri Anemone, updated to Heteractis magnifica, or "Magnificent Sea Anemone".
 Perhaps so because it's too beautiful for the old dull name.
 The anemone can entirely retract it's tentacles.
 It's column, here in purple color, will then be exposed.
 On the matter of reproducing this anemone can do it both sexually and asexually - it can actually clone itself.
-Did I mention it's an awesome animal?

 DSC04665.jpg